Nameless Engine

 , see an example:

-Light source nodes (such as point/spot/directional) are stored in game/nodes/light
+Light source nodes (such as point/spot/directional) are stored in game/node/light

 .
 Just spawn one of these nodes and configure their setting using setLight...